stevana/pipelining-with-disruptor/README.md

 > it's super fast, super efficient and obeys all the right properties to let this
 > stuff work really well."

-which together with Joe Armstrong's [anecdote](https://youtu.be/bo5WL5IQAd0?t=2494) of an unmodified Erlang program *only* running 33 times faster on a 64 core machine inspired me to think about how one can improve upon the already excellent work that Erlang is doing in this space.
+This quote together with Joe Armstrong's [anecdote](https://youtu.be/bo5WL5IQAd0?t=2494) of an unmodified Erlang program *only* running 33 times faster on a 64 core machine, rather than 64 times faster as per the Ericsson higher-up's expectations, inspired me to think about how one can improve upon the already excellent work that Erlang is doing in this space.

 Longer term, I like to think of pipelines spanning computers as a building block for what Barbara [calls](https://www.youtube.com/watch?v=8M0wTX6EOVI) a